vboyce/Maze/docs/server.md

 5. Take note of what the *public* IPv4 for your server is.
 This will be listed in the instance summary and will be some numbers with dots in between like 12.345.67.89 .
 You will need this later.

 6. The last website thing we need is to make a port open so you'll be able to host experiments and have others see them.
 The most common port to have open is 3000, so we'll do that.
 To do this, you want to go to the security group -- probably called `sg-blahblahblah (launch-wizard-1)` and edit inbound rules.
-Add a rule for `type="custom tcp"`, `port range = 3000`, `source=anywhere`, and save rules.
+Add a rule for `type="custom tcp"`, `port range = 3000`, `source=anywhere-IPv4`, and save rules.

 ## On your computer